Quick Answer

 - A will only controls the probate estate; assets with designations or survivorship transfer outside it.

 - JTWROS: two or more owners, equal undivided shares; survivor takes all by operation of law, bypasses probate.
 NOT limited to married couples.
-All owners must consent to sell.
+Selling the whole property needs all owners, but any one owner can transfer their own share alone (severing the joint tenancy for that share).

 - Tenants in common (TIC): shares can be unequal (e.g., 60/40); no survivorship, so a deceased owner's share goes through their estate and probate.
 Each owner can sell independently.